JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/grids.rst

 Grids
 ================================================

 Meso-NH use a C-grid in the Arakawa convention, both on the horizontal and on the vertical.
-This grid is shown on the following figure :
+This grid is shown on the following figure with:

 * 1 : mass points